 Ultimately, this is a question that only you will be able to answer.

 The biggest problem is that you’re not likely to be in a position to assess the value of a lawyer’s service unless:

 - you have been involved in a major legal dispute;

 - you deal with lawyers regularly; and/or

 If you don’t fit into any of these categories, the only way you’re likely to find out is by giving it a try.

-If you regularly work in the construction industry but are yet to work with a specialist construction lawyer, the only way you will be able to assess their value is by going through the process.
+If you regularly work in the construction industry but are yet to work with a specialist construction lawyer, you may well be missing out.
+Again, the only way to find out is by giving it a go.
+(And if you're not really sure where to start, you're not alone.
+You can read more about the challenges of finding a good lawyer here.)

 Don’t confuse cost with value